| Recently, reader feedback has led me to

 |

-Note the private[mathfun] expression here.
+Note the private[mathfun]expression here.
 In essence, the

 access modifier is saying that this member is private up

-to the package mathfun ; this means that any
+to the packagemathfun; this means that any

-bizexp but nothing outside of that package
+member of the packagemathfunhas access tobizexpbut nothing outside of that package

+does, including subclasses.
 The powerful meaning of this is that any package can be

 declared in the "private" or "protected" declaration all the

-which is an alias for the root namespace, thus essentially
+way up to com(or even_root_which is an alias for the root namespace, thus essentially

-making private[_root_] the same thing as
+makingprivate[_root_]the same thing as

 "public").
 This provides a degree of flexibility in access

+specification far beyond what the Java language provides.
 In fact, Scala offers one more degree of access

 specification: the object-private specification,

-illustrated by private[this] , which stipulates
+illustrated by private[this], which stipulates

 that the member in question can only be seen by members